cheprasov/ts-jsbt/specification.md

   - `1011` - `BigUint64Array` (64-bit unsigned integer, 0 to 2<sup>64</sup> - 1)

 Additional 1 byte for parameters:
-  - 1 bit for various size:
+  - 1 bit reserved as 0
-    + `0` - each value uses same amount of bytes
-    + `1` - each value uses various size of bytes (encoded like a separate type)
   - 1 bit for encoding type:
     + `0` - encode only values
     + `1` - encode keys and values